-B. Defined Contribution Plan - The Optional Retirement Program (Program) is a defined contribution pension plan that provides retirement benefits with options for payments to beneficiaries in the event of the participant's death.
-Administrators and eligible faculty of the University may join the Program instead of the TSERS.
-The Board of Governors of The University of North Carolina is responsible for the administration of the Program and designates the companies authorized to offer investment products or the trustee responsible for the investment of contributions under the Program and approves the form and contents of the contracts and trust agreements.
+B. Defined Contribution Plan - The Optional Retirement Program (ORP) is a defined contribution pension plan that provides retirement benefits with options for payments to beneficiaries in the event of the participant's death.
+Faculty and staff of the University may join the ORP instead of the TSERS.
+The Board of Governors of the University of North Carolina is responsible for the administration of the ORP and designates the companies authorized to offer investment products or the trustee responsible for the investment of contributions under the ORP and approves the form and contents of the contracts and trust agreements.

-Participants in the Program are immediately vested in the value of employee contributions.
-The value of employer contributions is vested after five years of participation in the Program.
+Participants in the ORP are immediately vested in the value of employee contributions.
+The value of employer contributions is vested after five years of participation in the ORP.
 Participants become eligible to receive distributions when they terminate employment or retire.

 Participant eligibility and contributory requirements are established by General Statute 135-5.1.
 Employer and member contribution rates are set each year by the North Carolina General Assembly.
-For the year ended June 30, 2016, these rates were set at 6.84% of covered payroll for employers and 6% of covered payroll for members.
+For the year ended June 30, 2017, these rates were set at 6.84% of covered payroll for employers and 6% of covered payroll for members.
 The University assumes no liability other than its contribution.

-For the current fiscal year, the University had a total payroll of \$746,705,027, of which \$281,006,528 was covered under the Optional Retirement Program.
-Total employer and employee contributions for pension benefits for the year were \$19,220,847 and \$16,860,392, respectively.
-The amount of pension expense recognized in the current year related to ORP is equal to the employer contributions.
-The University had forfeitures reflected in pension expense for the current fiscal year of \$720,767.
+For the current fiscal year, the University had a total payroll of \$786,565,772, of which \$297,583,277 was covered under the Optional Retirement Program.
+Total employer and employee contributions for pension benefits for the year were \$20,354,696 and \$17,854,997, respectively.
+The amount of expense recognized in the current year related to ORP is equal to the employer contributions.
+The University had forfeitures reflected in pension expense for the current fiscal year of \$580,793.